-48. Operating facilities

-An operator shall ensure that a flight is not be commenced unless the operator ascertains, by every reasonable means available, that the ground or water facilities including communication facilities and navigation aids available and directly required on such flight, for the safe operation of the aeroplane, are adequate for the type of operation under which the flight is to be conducted.

-49. Operational management

-- (1) Where an operator has an operating base in a State other than the State of Registry, the operator shall notify the State in which the operating base is located. - (2) Upon notification in accordance with subregulation (1), safety and security oversight shall be coordinated between the State in which the operating base is located.

-50. Operations manual

-- (1) The operator shall provide, for the use and guidance of personnel concerned, an operations manual containing all the instructions and information necessary for operations personnel to perform their duties. - (2) The operations manual shall be amended or revised as is necessary to ensure that the information contained in the manual is kept up to date. - (3) All amendments or revisions referred to in subregulation (2) shall be issued to all personnel that are required to use the manual.
+[State] Operations Manual 51 (1) The operator shall provide, for the use and guidance of personnel concerned, an operations manual containing all the instructions and information necessary for operations personnel to perform their duties.
+(2) The operations manual shall be amended or revised as is necessary to ensure that the information contained therein is kept up to date.
+(3) All amendments or revisions in sub regulation (2) shall be issued to all personnel that are required to use this manual.
+Operating Instructions General 52 (1) The operator shall ensure that all operations personnel are properly instructed in their particular duties and responsibilities and the relationship of such duties to the operation as a whole.
+(2) The operator shall issue operating instructions and provide information on aeroplane climb performance with all engines operating to enable the pilot-in-command to determine the climb gradient that can be achieved during the departure phase for the existing take-off conditions and intended take-off technique.
+(3) The information in sub regulation (2) shall be included in the operations manual.
+In Flight Simulation of Emergency Situations.
+53 The operator shall ensure that when passengers are being carried, no emergency or abnormal situations shall be simulated.
+Checklists 54 (1) Checklists shall be used by flight crews prior to, during and after all phases of operations, and in emergencies, to ensure compliance with the operating procedures contained in the aircraft operating manual and the aeroplane flight manual or other documents associated with the certificate of airworthiness and otherwise in the operations manual.
+(2) The design and utilization of checklists shall observe Human Factors principles.
+Minimum Flight Altitudes 55 The operator shall specify, for flights which are to be conducted in accordance with the instrument flight rules, the method of establishing terrain clearance altitudes.
+Aerodrome Operating Minima 56 (1) The operator shall establish aerodrome operating minima, in accordance with criteria specified by the Authority, for each aerodrome to be used in operations.

-51. General operating instructions

-(1) An operator shall ensure that all operations personnel are properly instructed in their particular duties and responsibilities and the relationship of such duties to the operation as a whole.

-- (2) An operator shall issue operating instructions and provide information on aeroplane climb performance with all engines operating to enable the pilot-in-command to determine the climb gradient that can be achieved during the departure phase for the existing take-off conditions and intended take-off technique. - (3) The information referred to in subregulation (2) shall be included in the operations manual.

-52. In-flight simulation of emergency situations

-An operator shall not simulate emergency or abnormal situations where passengers are being carried on board the aeroplane.

-53. Checklists

-- (1) Checklists shall be used by flight crews prior to, during and after all phases of operations, and in emergencies, to ensure compliance with the operating procedures contained in the aircraft operating manual and the aeroplane flight manual or other documents associated with the certificate of airworthiness and otherwise in the operations manual. - (2) The design and utilisation of checklists shall observe Human Factors principles.

-54. Minimum flight altitudes

-An operator shall specify, for flights which are to be conducted in accordance with the instrument flight rules, the method of establishing terrain clearance altitudes.

-55. Aerodrome operating minima

-- (1) An operator shall establish aerodrome operating minima, in accordance with criteria specified by the Authority, for each aerodrome to be used in operations. - (2) Notwithstanding subregulation (1), the operating minima established shall not be lower than any that may be established for such aerodromes by the State of the aerodrome, except when specifically approved by that State

-56. Fatigue management programme

-- (1) An operator shall establish and implement a fatigue management programme that ensures that all operator personnel involved in the operation and maintenance of an aeroplane do not carry out their duties when fatigued. - (2) The programme referred to in subregulation (1) shall address flight and duty times and be included in the operations manual.

-57. Passengers